ecwpz91/ecwpz91.github.io/_posts/2018-07-09-Deploying OpenShift on Azure.md

     Basically, I needed to deploy nodes that support premo storage - doh.

+    The point though is, I would've saved myself some time if I had either broken the ARM template into multiple small subsections that got assembled post- modification, or Googled for a tool that I could use to update the template and redeploy afterwards.

 # Summary

 Let me start by saying I've found the experience of deploying [OpenShift on Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/openshift-get-started) to be quite pleasurable.